redhat-developer/vscode-knative/README.md

 on Kubernetes clusters.

-This extension for Knative provides a complete developer experience when working with a Kubernetes cluster.
+This extension for Knative provides the app developer the tools and experience needed when working with Knative on a Kubernetes cluster.
 Using this extension, developers can view and deploy their applications in a serverless way.

 <!-- ## Features